-In order to be considered for this award you must meet the following criteria:
+In order to be considered for this scholarship, candidates must meet the following criteria:

-- Hold (or be about to obtain) a first class honours undergraduate degree (or international equivalent).
+- Hold (or expect to achieve) a First Class UK honours degree (or international equivalent)

 - Ideally hold a master’s-level qualification at merit or distinction (or international equivalent).

-- Have some research related experience.
+- Be able to demonstrate potential for academic research.
 This may include undergraduate projects, placements, internships, contributions to publications/articles, promoting research to a wider audience, prizes for previous work or setting up collaborations with other groups.